dportik/SuperCRUNCH/docs/Analysis_Overview.md

 >Sceloporus_undulatus
 >Callisaurus_draconoides_carmenensis
 ```
+The subspecies label in the third entry is now included.

 And this would be produced using `-r species_acc`:
 ```
 >Daboia_russelii_JN881132.1
 >Sceloporus_undulatus_KU765220.1
 >Callisaurus_draconoides_carmenensis_DQ001790.1
 ```
+The subspecies label in the third entry is now included.

+Depending on the relabeling strategy selected, one of the directories will be created with the following contents:

++ **Relabeled_Fasta_Files_Species/**
+    + For each locus, this directory contains a corresponding fasta file labeled `[fasta name]_relabeled.fasta`.
+Results from `-r species`.
++ **Relabeled_Fasta_Files_Accession/**
+    + For each locus, this directory contains a corresponding fasta file labeled `[fasta name]_relabeled.fasta`.
+Results from `-r accession`.
++ **Relabeled_Fasta_Files_SpeciesAccession/**
+    + For each locus, this directory contains a corresponding fasta file labeled `[fasta name]_relabeled.fasta`.
+Results from `-r species_acc`.

 ---------------

 ### Trim_Alignments.py <a name="TAS"></a>

 The alignments may require some amount of trimming to remove overhanging ends, poorly aligned regions, etc. `Trim_Alignments.py` simplifies this process by automating trimming for a directory of input files. `Trim_Alignments.py` relies on **trimAl**, and three options are available for trimming.
-Specifying `-a gt` will use the gap threshold method, and although the default value is 0.05 this can be changed using the `--gt ` flag and a value between 0 and 1.
-The gt value sets the minimum fraction of sequences without a gap.
-Specifying `-a noallgaps` uses the noallgaps method, which simply removes any column containing purely gaps.
+Specifying `-a gt` will use the gap threshold method, and although the default value is 0.05 this can be changed using the `--gt ` flag to set a value between 0 and 1.
+The gt value is the minimum fraction of sequences without a gap required to retain an alignment column.
+Specifying `-a noallgaps` uses the noallgaps method, which simply removes any alignment column composed entirely of gaps.
 Finally, specifying `-a both` runs the gap threshold method followed by the noallgaps method.

 The input files can be in fasta, nexus, or phylip format, and the format is automatically detected by **trimAl**.
 The output format must be specified by the `-f ` flag, and includes fasta, nexus, or phylip format.
+Although any output format can be chosen, fasta format is recommended if the `Fasta_Convert.py` or `Concatenation.py` modules will be used.

-**Note:** If the input files have not been relabeled at this point (ie they are aligned fasta format with original description lines), the names appearing in the output files will be the accession numbers.
+**Note:** If the input files have not been relabeled at this point (ie they are aligned fasta files containing the original description lines), the identifier names appearing in the output files will default to accession numbers only.

 #### Basic Usage: